 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Halloween Cookies are an easy pudding cookie recipe with Halloween sprinkles and candy!
-These chocolate chip cookies are all dressed up for Halloween!
+Halloween Cookies are an easy pudding cookie recipe with Halloween sprinkles and colorful candy.
+They’re soft and chewy chocolate chip cookie, all dressed up for Halloween and they taste AMAZING!

 cookies with Halloween themed m&ms and sprinkles baked in.